renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

   - Stomp: 60 (Natural Weapons), 2d10\+7 (2d10\+DB), AP 1

-  - Special: Dancing Falcons can be acquired from Dragonshire breeders--or the bold and fortunate might raise them from hatchlings.
+  - Special: Dancing Falcons can be acquired from Dragonshire breeders — or the bold and fortunate might raise them from hatchlings.
 They are cost-category \[Extreme\].

 ### Frozen Horror

-Created when several powerful spirits colluded with a mortal to release one of the Dead, without binding it—and with some other string attached.
+Created when several powerful spirits colluded with a mortal to release one of the Dead, without binding it — and with some other string attached.

 |          |     |      |     |     |          |
 | -------- | --- | ---- | --- | --- | -------- |